 Thank you for your interest in Duke's Ph.D. program in Economics.
-The online application for admission for 2014-15 may be found at the Graduate School Admissions page.
-The deadline for applications for 2014-15 admission may be found at the Graduate School Deadlines page (please note that we typically accept applications after the Graduate School's priority deadline).
+Beginning in August, the online application for admission for 2015-16 may be found at the Graduate School Admissions page.
+The deadline for applications for 2015-16 admission may be found at the Graduate School Deadlines page (please note that we typically accept applications after the Graduate School's priority deadline).
 Our department matriculates Ph.D. students in the summer only.
 Students begin in late July/early August with a mandatory math review course, commonly called Math Camp.

 The usual profile of a matriculant who receives financial aid from Duke for study in the first year would be: (1) an undergraduate record strong in economics, mathematics, or physical science; (2) a perfect or near perfect score on the quantitative section of the GRE; (3) mathematical skills including multi-variable calculus, linear algebra, differential equations, real analysis, and introductory statistics and probability; (4) a GPA of 3.5 or better; (5) letters from individuals which confirm the intellectual strength of the candidate.
 Prospective students not presenting qualifying credentials are discouraged from applying for the Ph.D. program.
 For more information please refer to the Graduate School of Arts and Sciences Degree Programs page.

 The application fee is $80.
 The Department of Economics does not waive application fees.